Disney World and other major Florida tourist attractions closing ahead of Milton | KRDO

 “It is likely the theme parks will remain closed on Thursday,” the company website said.
 “We will consider opening Disney Springs on Thursday in the late afternoon, with limited offerings.”

-In terms of lodging, Disney’s Fort Wilderness Resort & Campground and the Treehouse Villas at Disney’s Saratoga Springs Resort & Spa will temporarily close beginning at 11 a.m.
-Wednesday.
+In terms of lodging, Disney’s Fort Wilderness Resort & Campground and the Treehouse Villas at Disney’s Saratoga Springs Resort & Spa closed at 11 a.m.
+Wednesday and are expected to remain closed until Sunday.

 Status of other Florida attractions